Sewer Flow Monitoring Identifies Defects & Deterioration

 Flow Monitoring: Our Approach & What to Expect

-The first step of any I/I flow monitoring project is to develop a plan that guides the investigation.
-This begins by dividing the system into catchments or smaller regions of infrastructure that are the same age or material.
-This approach allows the engineering team to focus on areas that are relatively similar and narrow down areas where I/I is occurring.
+The first step of any flow monitoring project is to develop a plan that guides the investigation.
+For the team at Snyder & Associates, this process starts by dividing the system into catchments, or smaller regions of infrastructure that are the same age or material.
+This approach allows the engineering team to focus on areas that are relatively similar and help narrow down areas where I/I could be occurring.

-In terms of investigating I/I, flow monitoring study can take anywhere from three to six months on average, with the weather playing an important role in the monitoring process.
+As far as investigating inflow and infiltration, flow monitoring studies can take anywhere from three to six months on average, with the weather playing an important role in the monitoring process.
 Dry weather establishes base flows, while wet weather helps the engineering team understand when and where flows are surging.
 Sharp increases during storms are likely from stormwater inflow, while long durations of increased flow after a storm indicate groundwater infiltration.

 “If your community is experiencing backups, overflows, or planning any sort of treatment system upgrade, flow monitoring is a good place to start.
 It’ll help you understand where you are today, quantify the value of rehabilitation, and plan for the future,” concludes Klocke.